backdrop-contrib/views_bootstrap/README.md

 To become familiar with what this module provides, see the Bootstrap 3 documentation:

 * [Bootstrap 3.4 Documentation](https://getbootstrap.com/docs/3.4/)

+To see examples of all of the displays, enable the Views Bootstrap Demo sub-module that is part of this package.

 ### What is the difference between using a Bootstrap-based theme for your website and using this module?